"Men are bound by the bondages of existence and are liberatet by the knowledge of it."

 5. Key terms: Quantum Physics.
 Why quantum physics?
 European modes of thought had no idea of the space between two things.
 They were bound to the ideas of substance or subject, two main metaphysical traditions of European philosophical history, two main principles.
 These substances and these subjects are two immaterial bodies which were considered by traditional European metaphysics as lying, as a sort of core, inside the objects or underlying the empirical reality of our world.
 The first European scientist who saw with his inner eye the forces between two things had been Michael Faraday (1791-1867).
 Faraday was an English scientist who contributed to the fields of electromagnetism.
 Later physicists like Albert Einstein, Niels Bohr, Erwin Schrödinger, Werner Heisenberg and others followed his view in modern physics.
 This is a fifth point of my work.
 I compare Nagarjuna with European scientific modes of thought for a better understanding of Asia.
 I do not compare Nagarjuna with European philosophers like Hegel, Heidegger, Wittgenstein.
 The principles and metaphysical foundations of physical sciences are more representative for European modes of thought than the ideas of Hegel, Heidegger and Wittgenstein and they are more precise.
 And slowly we are beginning to understand these principles.

 Let me take as an example the interpretation of quantum entanglement by the British mathematician Roger Penrose.
 Penrose discusses in the year of 2000 the experiences of quantum entanglement where light is separated over a distance of 100 kilometers and still remains connected in an unknown way.
 These are well known experiments in the last 30 years.
 Very strange for European modes of thought.
 The light should be either separated or connected.
 That is the expectation most European modes of thought tell us.
 Aristotle had been the first.
-Aristotle (384 - 322 Before Current Era) was a Greek philosopher, a student of Plato and a teacher of Alexander the Great.
+Aristotle (384 - 322 Before Common Era) was a Greek philosopher, a student of Plato and a teacher of Alexander the Great.
 He told us: Either a situation exists or not.
 There is not a third possibility.
 Now listen to Roger Penrose: